Frequently asked questions about ChemCycling®

 In mechanical recycling, the waste plastics (e.g. deposit PET bottles) are cleaned, melted down and reprocessed into granulate.
-Therefore, only clean single-stream waste is suitable for high-value mechanical recycling.
-Nevertheless, recycled plastics produced by mechanical recycling often do not achieve the same level of quality and purity as virgin plastics.
-This is because impurities remain in the recycled plastic and the properties of the plastics are changed during the use-phase and during re-processing.
+As the chemical structure of the plastics is not changed, the following applies: The purer and cleaner the waste and thus the recyclate, the higher the quality of the recycled product.
+Through the mechanical recycling process, plastics cannot be recycled indefinitely, and often cannot be recycled back into the same application.
+This is because impurities remain in the recycled plastics and the properties of the plastics are changed during the use-phase and during re-processing.
 This can be problematic, for example, in food packaging.

-In chemical recycling, the polymer chains of the plastics are chemically broken down into molecules that can be used as raw materials by the chemical industry (e.g., syngas, pyrolysis oil, monomers), which can then be used to make products with the same quality as those made from fossil resources.
+In chemical recycling, the polymer chains of the plastics are chemically broken down into basic building blocks that can be used as raw materials by the chemical industry (e.g., syngas, pyrolysis oil, monomers), which can then be used to make products with the same quality as those made from fossil resources.
 This means they can, for example, be used for medical applications or applications with food contact.

 Usually, chemical recycling refers to technologies that break down long plastic polymer chains into their basic building blocks by chemical reactions.
 These secondary raw materials can then be used to replace fossil raw materials in chemical production.
 Commonly used methods in this regard are pyrolysis, in which plastics are converted into pyrolysis oil, and gasification, with which plastic waste is converted into syngas.